core-wg/comi/draft-ietf-core-comi.md

 The following terms are defined in {{RFC6241}}: configuration data, datastore, state data.

-The following term is defined in {{I-D.ietf-core-sid}}: YANG schema item identifier (YANG SID, often shortened to simply SID).
+The following term is defined in {{-core-sid}}: YANG schema item identifier (YANG SID, often shortened to simply SID).

 The following terms are defined in the CoAP protocol {{RFC7252}}: Confirmable Message, Content-Format, Endpoint.